pcjitsu/React-Portfolio/README.md

 ## Description

-This project takes simple inputs and creates an SVG Files logo from it
+This project is my portfoli built with React

 ## Table of Contents